 Before you go on a holiday you've usually planned the trip very carefully before you set foot out of your front door.
-If you're giving a business presentation you write it out on paper or electronically before you give it.
+If you're giving a business presentation you plan it before you present it.

-The question of course is why don't we do this when it comes to our own lives?
+The question of course is why we neglect to do this when it comes to our own lives?
 Life throws so many things at us that keep us so busy that often we have never thought about where we are heading and if what we are doing is taking us closer to, or further from our destination.